Curriculum and Instruction

 Learn more about the K-8 Illinois Learning Standards for English and Language Arts.

-Learn more about the progresss of the Literacy Curriculum Review underway at D90 Schools.
+Learn more about the 2023-2024 Literacy Curriculum Review.

 District 90 science instruction is based on the Next Generation Science Standards (NGSS).
 The NGSS identifies three distinct and equally important components to build cohesive science learning for K-8 students: Cross-cutting Concepts, Science and Engineering Practices, and Disciplinary Core Ideas.
 The NGSS learning focuses on investigating the presence of a “phenomena” or a problem to investigate.
 Students apply their knowledge of science and engineering practices to engage in problem-solving and experimentation to solve real-world problems presented in each science unit of instruction.